Australian startup develops hydrogen-powered clean energy storage

 Endua’s modular power banks serve as a model for a larger goal, which is to allow renewable energy to be stored in large quantities

-Spotted: The Brisbane-based startup Endua is developing hydrogen-based, modular power generators with the goal of improving access to clean energy sources.
-The is done through electrolysis, which is able to produce more hydrogen that can be stored for long-term use.
+Spotted: Brisbane-based startup Endua is developing hydrogen-based, modular power generators with the goal of improving access to clean energy sources.
+This done through electrolysis, which is able to produce hydrogen that can be stored for long-term use.

 With technology developed at CSIRO, Australia’s national science agency, Endua’s modular power banks can supply up to 150 kilowatts per pack.
 This provides a greener alternative to power generators that use only diesel fuel.
 Ultimately, Endua wants to increase the storage capacity to create reliable self-sustaining power sources.